vAlerainTech/vAlerain-Ark/README.md

 * Hook testing and callback for Windows message hooks, mouse and keyboard
 * Support checking windowsPE structure file analysis
 * Support for Windows local proxy changes

+# The source code usage standard is based on C++17
+We strongly recommend using CLion compilation, and you can also use Microsoft's VS but never use dev cpp.

+# Special thanks
+CLion's technical support.